dphfox/wolf/docs/design/05-identifiers.md

 ## Identifiers in blocks

 Identifiers are scoped to the current block, if any.
 Otherwise, they're added to the top-level namespace.

-Order of appearance is not considered.
+Order of appearance is not considered, though the last entry in the block must always be an expression.

 ```
 (